LDFranck/SHA-256/README.md

 A very practical open-source Verilog compiler available is [Icarus Verilog](https://github.com/steveicarus/iverilog).
 The best part is that you can easily integrate it with [GTKWave](https://github.com/gtkwave/gtkwave) to visualize waveforms.
 Follow this [YouTube Tutorial](https://www.youtube.com/watch?v=SzYluleCDEM) to install and set up the environment.\
 **Don't forget to add the commands shown in the video after `initial begin` statement of `SHA256_testbench.v` to make it work with GTKWave!**

+## Exploratory Analysis Data
+All data generated and used throughout the exploratory studies performed is available in the [exploratory](/exploratory) folder.
+The OpenLANE configuration files and parameter matrix have also been added to facilitate reproducibility.

 ## OpenLANE
 The [OpenLANE](https://github.com/The-OpenROAD-Project/OpenLane) project is a fully open-source RTL to GDSII automated ASIC design flow.
 Their software is relatively easy to install and use, and you can find all the necessary information in the [official documentation](https://openlane.readthedocs.io/en).